pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-package.md

 ## Basic debugging

-One of the cool things about Pulsar being built on Chromium is that you can use some of the same debugging tools available to your that you have when doing web development.
+One of the cool things about Pulsar being built on Chromium is that you can use some of the same debugging tools available to you that you have when doing web development.

 To open up the Developer Console, press <kbd class="platform-linux platform-win">Ctrl+Shift+I</kbd> <kbd class="platform-mac">Alt+Cmd+I</kbd> or choose the menu option _View > Developer > Toggle Developer Tools_.